tlswg/draft-ietf-tls-semistatic-dh/draft-rescorla-semistatic-dh.md

 # Client Authentication

-[[OPEN ISSUE]] In principle, we can do client authentication the same way.
+[[OPEN ISSUE]] In principle, we can do client authentication the same way, with the client's DH key in Certificate and a MAC in CertificateVerity.
 However, it's less good because the client's static key doesn't get mixed in at all.
 Also, client DH keys seem even further off.